Arthur-Sebastian/quikweb/README.md

 - pagedata:  path to JSON page content file

 ### Creating page templates
-First, create a new folder inside ['/src'](/src) named "tutorialpack" and open it.<br>
+First, create a new folder inside ['/src'](/src) named "tutorialpack".<br>
-Create a new HTML file named "sample.html".
+Create a new HTML file named "sample.html" inside ['/src/tutorialpack'](/src).
 This will be our template for a page element:
 ```html
 <div class="sample">
 [[title]]